ekincanpolat/Robotics-Projects-2025-Spring/README.md

 ## 📜 Timeline

 Each numbered folder or section describes a phase of the project.
 The numbering follows the chronological order of progress:
-1. **0 Drafts**: Early-stage files and experiments.
+1. **0 Drafts File**: Early-stage files and experiments, used as my draft workspace before I open a initial page.
 2. **0 Initial Setups**: Setting up the development environment and tools.

-3. Future phases will be added as the project progresses.
+Rest of the numbers are the chronogical order of my learning process.

 ---